mandloideep/acosus-presentation/research-paper/current/ACOSUS-System-Design-Methodology.md

 3. **Feedback-Driven Pseudo-Labeling**: An active learning mechanism that reduces respondent burden by 60–70% while maintaining data quality through selective ground-truth collection when predictions diverge from student expectations.

+4. **Advisor-Centric Data Centralization**: Beyond student-facing prediction, ACOSUS provides advisors with a unified platform that consolidates fragmented student data and captures transfer-specific latent factors—such as transfer shock indicators, belonging uncertainty, and financial anxiety—that are unavailable in traditional SIS, LMS, and financial aid systems.
+By systematizing information collection through Factor Surveys, the platform reduces advisor preparation time by an estimated 70% while ensuring consistent, longitudinal data capture across the advising relationship.

 These contributions are grounded in prior research on transfer student success factors [1], [2], [5], [6], [7] and address documented gaps in existing advising systems, which rarely account for transfer-specific variables such as credit articulation, transfer shock, and belonging uncertainty [3], [4].
+The advisor-centric design responds to findings that advisors spend 40–60% of their time gathering information from disparate systems [9], time that could otherwise support substantive student guidance.

 ### 6.2 Limitations